Jens Cools: Waasland-Beveren

 On 1 July 2016, Cools moved Waasland-Beveren after having been convinced by their manager Stijn Vreven.
 Cools signed a two-year contract.
 He made 51 appearances for the club during his two seasons there, in which he scored two goals.

 Pafos

 After two seasons, he chose to accept an offer from Cypriot club Pafos.
 He experienced a strong season there in which he scored six goals in 25 appearances.

 Eupen

 After playing in Cyprus for one season, Cools expressed a wish to return to his home country.
 On 16 July 2019, Eupen announced that he had signed a three-year contract with them.
 In his first season there, he made 27 appearances and scored one goal.

 In October 2020, he tested positive for SARS‑CoV‑2 during the COVID-19 pandemic.
 Despite being sidelined for some time with the disease, Cools made 26 appearances and scored one goal during the 2020–21 season, as Eupen finished mid-table in a disappointing 12th place.

 Al-Riyadh

 On 26 July 2022, Cools joined Saudi Arabian club Al-Riyadh.

+In December 2022, he was released by the club due to repeated injuries.